Spain Motorcycles Brands

 Gimson Logo

-In addition to the products’ original design and high technical characteristics, the brand is remembered for its original logo.
-The graphic design of the composition was very similar to the emblems used by beer brands.
-It was based on a text composition – the name of the company.
-The brand name is made in the form of a half-arc, with a specially designed hand-drawn font.
-The text is a composition in which the first letter “G” has an upper element made in such a way as to cover the entire text in an arc, overthrow smoothly and symmetrically from the bottom, visually combining all the letters into one whole.
-The original execution of the letter “I” in the form of the number “1” symbolizes the brand’s importance in its field.
-The color palette – gold letters and black-and-red edging make the logo attractive and memorable.
+In addition to the original product design and high technical characteristics, the brand was remembered for its distinctive logo.
+The composition’s graphic design was very similar to that of beer brands’ emblems.
+It was based on a text composition of the company’s name.
+The brand name is set in a half-arc with a specially designed hand-drawn font.
+The text is a composition in which the first letter, “G,” has an upper element that smoothly and symmetrically arcs over the whole text, visually uniting all the letters into a single whole.
+The original execution of the letter “I” as the number “1” symbolizes the brand’s importance in its field.
+The color palette, golden letters, and a black-red border make the logo attractive and memorable.

 Lube